bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 **Step 1: Generate input files**

-To reproduce the results, first need to generate the predicate txts, run `generate_data.sh`.
+To reproduce the results, first need to generate the predicate txts, run `./generate_data.sh {school name}`.
 It will automatically generate the files required to run the PSL models as well as the files to run the baseline model.

 **Step 2: Run PSL models**